cullena20/RedditSentiment/README.md

 # Future Work
 Instead of just analyzing the titles of posts, the sentiment analysis may be expanded to look at the top comments within a post.
 Instead of sorting by new, it may be more accurate to sort by another label (e.g. hot or trending).
 The VADER model is not trained specifically to this purpose.
 It may be better to train my own model.
-I also would like some different kinds of sentiment analysis (e.g. racism or fake news).
+This would be more useful with different kinds of sentiment analysis (e.g. racism or fake news).
 Also this is going to be made to a web app.